Solar Eclipse myths busted: No harm in cooking and eating food

 Professor M N Vahia, Dean School of Mathematical Sciences, NMIMS said there is no religious text that claims that eclipses are dangerous.
 They are mere superstitions created by people who are scared of the eclipses.
 "On the contrary we can even see how eclipses have been beautifully discussed in ancient literature", he added.

 "No scriptures recommend hiding away during its occurrence.
-One should have more faith and understanding about the working of the universes and not be carried away by superstitions".
+One should have more faith and understanding about the working of the universes and not be carried away by superstitions", he said.

 We are not that important.